Constipation in children and infants

 What are the signs that the pediatrician will look for when examining the child with constipation?

-The pediatrician will then go on to perform a physical examination which will focus on an abdominal examination, observation of and sometimes examination of the anus.
+The pediatrician will then go on to perform a physical examination which will focus on an abdominal examination, an examination of the lower vertebral column and observation of and sometimes examination of the anus.

-In prolonged constipation the pediatrician can sometimes palpate fullness or lumps of stool (pebble-poop) in the left lower quadrant of the abdomen.
+In prolonged constipation the pediatrician can sometimes palpate fullness or lumps of stool (pebble-poop) in the abdomen.

-Cuts or fissures can sometimes be seen around the anus, ‘pebble poop’ can be felt and the anal sphincter assessed.
+Cuts or fissures can sometimes be seen around the anus, ‘pebble poop’ can be felt and the anal sphincter tone can be assessed.

-Does the child with constipation need any labs or imaging done?
+Does the child with constipation need any labs or imaging tests?

-Usually, these children don’t require further workup but this is up to the physician’s discretion.
+Usually, these children don’t require further investigations, but this is at the physician’s discretion.
 Generally speaking, functional constipation does not require any laboratory workup.

-Should the doctor decide to perform blood work it usually includes checking for calcium levels in the blood and thyroid function tests.
-Testing for Celiac Disease (gluten sensitivity, hyperlink for further reading here) is to be considered, as these children tend to suffer more from constipation.
+Should the doctor decide to request any lab work it usually includes checking for calcium levels in the blood and thyroid function tests.
+Testing for Celiac Disease (gluten sensitivity – find out more in the link here) is to be considered, as these children tend to suffer more from constipation.

-In the vast majority of cases, imaging/ultrasound are unnecessary in the diagnosis of constipation.
+In the vast majority of cases, imaging tests and ultrasounds are unnecessary for the diagnosis of constipation.

 How can we treat constipation?

-First of all, it is important to emphasize that early treatment can really prevent ‘severe’ disease.
-Treatment of constipation cannot be done in just one shot and requires the continuous and persistent compliance of the child and his family.
+First of all, it is important to emphasize that early treatment can really prevent severe disease.
+Treatment of constipation cannot be done in just one shot and requires the continued compliance and dedication of the child and their family.

-Psychological and emotional support for the child and his family – as for the child, he or she suffers from great frustration.
-He could be in pain, afraid and disappointed from themself.
-Parents can sometimes be supportive and understanding but at times they can also suffer from anxiety and express anger or disappointment from the child.
-In such cases, calming the child and his family down and reassuring them that his or her problem will resolve soon is very helpful.
-Read more of the psychological and emotional support in children with severe constipation (encopresis) in the next link.
+Psychological and emotional support for the child and their family – constipation causes a lot of frustration for their child.
+They could be in pain, afraid and disappointed from themselves.
+Parents can sometimes be supportive and understanding but at times they can also suffer from anxiety and express anger or disappointment towards the child.
+The entire topic of the child’s stooling becomes a central issue for the entire family.
+In such cases, calming the child and their family down and reassuring them that their problem will resolve soon is very helpful.

-Behavioural management – note the fine difference between the emotional and behavioural aspects of treatment.
+Behavioural therapy – note the fine difference between the emotional and behavioural aspects of treatment.
 Behavioural modifications include instilling healthy bowel habits in the child.
-Children are to learn that when they feel the need to defecate they are to do so and not postpone the act of defecation until their favorite tv show episode is over for example.
+Children are to learn that when they feel the need to defecate they are to do so and not postpone the act of defecation until their favorite tv show is over, for example.

-The placing of a stool beneath the child’s legs is recommended as it improves the child’s posture and allows for easier bowel movement.
+The placing of a stool beneath the child’s legs is recommended as it improves the child’s posture and allows for easier bowel movements.

-Parents’ anxiety is not to be expressed.
-Instead, the parents and child are encouraged to pass this toilet-sitting time together by reading a book for example and wait patiently until a large ‘boom’ is heard.
+Parents should not express anxiety.
+Instead, the parents and child are encouraged to pass this toilet-sitting time together by reading a book for example and waiting patiently until the stool is passed.

 As the child improves, it is important to encourage them and give them positive feedback.